dessalines/essays/how_to_win_a_revolution.md

-# How to Win a Revolution
+# How to Win a Revolution - A handbook for the 21st century struggle against capitalism.

-- Cuban, Haitian, Russian, and French revolutions
+- Cuban, Haitian, Russian, and French revolutions, paris commune, and the spanish revolution
+- Read Che - tactics book
+- Read Mao - tactics book
+- Read that one liberal's book about how to win a non-revolutionary struggle.
+- Huey P. Newton's
+- Lives of Lenin and trotsky, Marx and Engels, Toussaint L'Overture, Dessalines, Danton, Che, Ho Chi Minh, Mao.
+Look at the lives of successful revolutionaries.
+- NOT influenced by machiavellianism, democratic

 # Table of Contents
 1. [What is a Revolution?](#what-is-a-revolution)